ktoso/rx-wiki/Filtering-Observables.md

 #### emit only the first _n_ items emitted by an Observable
 [[images/rx-operators/take.png]]

 You can choose to pay attention only to the first _n_ items emitted by an Observable by calling its `take(n)` method.
-That method returns an Observable that will invoke an Observer’s `onNext` method a maximum of _n_ times before invoking `onCompleted`.
+That method returns an Observable that will invoke an Subscriber’s `onNext` method a maximum of _n_ times before invoking `onCompleted`.
 For example,

 ```groovy
 numbers = Observable.from([1, 2, 3, 4, 5, 6, 7, 8, 9]);